Wenxin-Jiang/wenxin-jiang.github.io/_pages/about.md

 ---

 # News
+- **October 2024**: I will serve as a Junior PC member for TechDebt'25 research track.
 - **September 2024**: I will serve as a Junior PC member for MSR'25 research track.
 - **August 2024**: I will serve as a PC member for ICSE'25 artifact evaluation track.
 - **August 2024**: Our EMSE paper "Challenges and Practices of Deep Learning Model Reengineering: A Case Study on Computer Vision" will be presetned at ASE'24 (journal-first track) 🎉!
 See you in Sacramento, CA.